LoyolaChicagoBooks/cder/source/events.rst

    :language: java
    :linenos:

-In following a test-driven mindset [REF], we would test implementations of this interface using methods such as this one, which ensures that incrementing the counter works properly:
+In following a test-driven mindset [TDD]_, we would test implementations of this interface using methods such as this one, which ensures that incrementing the counter works properly: